osrf/ros2multirobotbook/src/ros2_cli.md

 Messages:          4249
 Topic information: Topic: /turtle1/pose | Type: turtlesim/msg/Pose | Count: 4249 | Serialization Format: cdr
 ```

-Replaying a Bag
+Once you have collected a bag file you can replay the file just like a running
+system.
 Bags are a great tool for debugging and testing.
 You can treat a ROS bag
 like a recording of a running ROS system.
 When you play a bag file you
 can use most of the ros2 cli tools to inspect the recorded topics.

-To replay the bag, first use `F2/F3` and `CTRL+C` to turn off the main
+To replay the bag, first use `CTRL+C` to turn off the main
 turtle node and the `draw_square` node.
+Now in a new terminal replay the bag

-Now in a new terminal replay the bag file using the following command:
+file using the following command:

 ``` {.sourceCode .bash}
 kscottz@ade:~$ ros2 bag play turtle1